dart-archive/stagehand/CONTRIBUTING.md

 pub run build_runner build
 ```

+Make sure to use Unix line endings when you edit template files, especially on Windows machines.
+Otherwise the template files might get the wrong line endings.

 ### Run tests

 Travis runs these too, but your PR will look better if all tests pass the